 Faecal indicator bacteria

-Most councils monitor the water quality weekly over the summer months to inform the public of any immediate risk from contact with the water.
-The weekly sample result is a recent snapshot in time - it tells you what the water quality was like at the time of sampling.
-It’s important to remember that water quality can change over time, especially after rain.
-That is why we recommend that even for sites with generally good water quality, that you avoid swimming 2 - 3 days after heavy rainfall as urban or agricultural run-off can affect bathing water quality.
+Most councils monitor the water quality weekly during the summer months to inform the public about any risks from contact with the water.
+The weekly sample result provides a recent snapshot of the water quality at the time of testing.
+However, it is important to note that water quality can change over time, particularly after rain.
+This is why, even at sites with generally good water quality, we recommend avoiding swimming for 2-3 days after heavy rainfall, as urban or agricultural run-off can affect bathing water quality.

-When water quality falls in the ‘surveillance’ category this indicates that the risk of illness from swimming is low.
-If water quality falls into the ‘alert’ category, this indicates an increased risk of illness from swimming, but still within an acceptable range.
-However, if water quality enters the ‘action’ category, then the water poses an unacceptable health risk from swimming.
+When water quality falls in the ‘surveillance’ category, it indicates a low risk of illness from swimming.
+If water quality moves into the ‘alert’ category, it indicates an increased risk of illness from swimming, though still within an acceptable range.
+However, if water quality reaches the ‘action’ category, it poses an unacceptable health risk from swimming.

-Note that under the MFE/MOH 2003 guidelines, health warnings for coastal waters are only issued after two consecutive samples (within 24 hours) exceed the ‘action’ level.
+Note that under the 2003 guidelines, health warnings for coastal waters are only issued after two consecutive samples (within 24 hours) exceeds the ‘action’ trigger level.

-The risk to people and animals from toxic algae is determined by measuring the proportion of the river bed covered by cyanobacteria as well as the amount of cyanobacteria mats washed up on the river’s edge, or the amount of cyanobacteria suspended in the water column in lakes or slow flowing waterways.
+The risk to people and animals from toxic algae is assessed by measuring the extent of cyanobacteria coverage on the river bed, the amount of cyanobacterial mats washed up on the riverbank, or the concentration of cyanobacteria suspended in the water column in lakes or slow-flowing waterways.

-Results are compared to national guidelines for toxic algae (New Zealand guidelines for cyanobacteria in recreational fresh water: interim guidelines) which provide trigger levels that allow councils to assess individual monitoring results and determine when management intervention is required.
+Results are compared to national guidelines for toxic algae (New Zealand Guidelines for Cyanobacteria in Recreational Fresh Waters: interim guidelines*), which provide trigger levels that allow councils to assess individual monitoring results and determine when management intervention is needed.
 The trigger levels and corresponding management responses are shown in the table below.

 Not all recreational sites are monitored for toxic algae.
-As it can be harmful, even in small amounts, we recommend you know what it looks like, and avoid contact when you see it.
+Since it can be harmful, even in small amounts, we recommend learning what it looks like, and avoiding contact when you see it.
+For more details, see this factsheet on toxic algae.

 Long-term grade

-The long-term grade is a precautionary guide to the general water quality by determining whether a site overall is excellent, good, fair or poor for swimming over the recreational bathing season.
+The long-term grade is a precautionary guide to general water quality, assessing whether a site is excellent, good, fair or poor for swimming during the recreational bathing season.
 Updated annually, it is calculated from bacteria data (E. coli for freshwater or enterococci for coastal waters).
-The long-term grade is risk based and doesn't necessarily reflect the conditions on a particular day.
+This overall grade is risk-based and may not reflect conditions on a particular day.

 What does this mean in practice?